syntbots/ansible_advance_homework/roles/README.md

       *	 Custom image named rhel_image will be created to provision RHOSP instances
       *	 SSH connectivity using cloud-user account between bastion and workstation using openstack keys files
       *	 Setup workstation as isolation node ; instance group osp will be created
 7. Execute site-osp-instances.yml play book which invokes osp-servers  role to provision RHOSP instances
 8. Site-3tier-app.yml will install services as follows
       *	Haproxy in frontend
       *	Tomcat in app1 and app2
       *	Postgres in appdb1
 9. Execute site-smoke-osp.yml playbook to run smoke test on QA environment
 10. If QA setup is done properly smoke test will be success.

 ## Provision PROD Environment
+1. Follow step 1 – 4 as in QA setup
+2. Run order_svc file which will do AWS provision.
+Below are the steps prod_prov_1.JPG prod_prov_2.JPG
+3. 3tier app prod will install services as follows
+     * Haproxy in frontend
+	* Tomcat in app1 and app2
+	* Postgres in appdb1
+4. Execute aws_status_check.yml  playbook to verify that services are up and running
+5. Execute  site-smoketest-aws.yml play book  to smoke test on PROD environment
+6. If PROD setup is done properly smoke test will be success.